ByLaws of the College of Pharmacy

 The Assessment Committee shall formulate and monitor the overall Assessment Plan of the professional pharmacy program which, in collaboration with the Office of Academic Affairs systematically and regularly evaluates the program's curriculum delivery and outcomes ensuring adherence to current ACPE standards.
 The Assessment Committee will identify critical assessment needs to ensure consistency between the Chicago and Rockford campuses.

-The Assessment Committee will consist of six members.
+The Assessment Committee will consist of eight members.
 Four faculty members shall be elected annually for a two year term.
 Three faculty members shall be elected from the Chicago campus and one faculty member shall be elected from the Rockford campus.
 Initially one faculty member from the Chicago campus and the faculty member from the Rockford campus shall be elected for two year terms and two faculty members from the Chicago campus shall be elected for one year terms.
-The Associate Dean for Academic Affairs or his/her designee shall be an ex officio member.
-The Vice Dean shall appoint an ex officio member from the Rockford administrative staff.
+The Associate Dean for Academic Affairs or his/her designee shall be an ex officio member without voting privileges.
+The Vice Dean from Rockford shall appoint an ex officio member, without voting privileges, from the Rockford administrative staff.

 Ad hoc committees of the Faculty shall be appointed by the Dean of the College in consultation with the Executive Committee as occasions arise.
 The composition and charge to the committee shall be in writing.
 Each such committee shall exist until the purpose for which it was formed has been fulfilled, or for one calendar year, or until dissolved by the Dean, whichever comes first.